mohimanilab/VInSMoC/README.md

 Data is associated to a project by the user that uploaded the data point.
 All public data provided by the developers is automatically available to every project.
 We can see that we have access to the NPAtlas chemical database already.
-However, we do not have access to our surugamide spectrum, so we will associate it to the project using the plus button in the data table.
+However, we do not have access to our spectrum file, so we will associate it to the project using the plus button in the data table.

 ![project data plus button](./images/project_data_plus_button.png)